CARTOS: A Charging-Aware Real-Time Operating System for Intermittent Batteryless Devices: Evaluation

 \subsection{Hardware Setup}

-Fig.~\ref{fig:experimental_setup} depicts the hardware setup for our experiments. {\blue The main processing board is an Ambiq Apollo4 Evaluation board \cite{Apollo4_board} equipped with a Cortex-M4 Processor, 2MB internal non-volatile MRAM, and 2.75MB low power SRAM.} {\blue Power is supplied by an energy harvesting board comprising a 30mF, 100mF, or 470mF capacitor (will be explained in Sec~\ref{subsec:experiments})}, LTC3588 energy harvester, and a 2W solar panel. {\blue An energy controller board with an ultra-low-power MSP430 MCU is used to control the power supply to the processing board and record experimental results.} We have also integrated and configured a camera within the system to facilitate applications related to image processing {\blue as well as an environmental sensor to measure temperature, humidity, total volatile compound (TVOC) for environmental sensing applications}.
-In our setup, the power-on and power-off thresholds are {\blue 4.04V and 2.9V respectively, determined by the datasheet when generating 1.8V}.
-The low-voltage threshold is set to {\blue 3.0V accordingly}.
-The difference between the power-off and low-voltage thresholds is to ensure enough energy for JIT checkpointing. {\blue The main processing board measures the capacitor voltage at runtime using the MCU's internal ADC.}
+Fig.~\ref{fig:experimental_setup} depicts the hardware setup for our experiments.
+The main processing board is an Ambiq Apollo4 Evaluation board \cite{Apollo4_board} equipped with a Cortex-M4 Processor, 2MB internal non-volatile MRAM, and 2.75MB low power SRAM.
+Power is supplied by an energy harvesting board comprising a 30mF, 100mF, or 470mF capacitor (will be explained in Sec~\ref{subsec:experiments}), LTC3588 energy harvester, and a 2W solar panel.
+An energy controller board with an ultra-low-power MSP430 MCU is used to control the power supply to the processing board and record experimental results.
+We have also integrated and configured a camera within the system to facilitate applications related to image processing as well as an environmental sensor to measure temperature, humidity, total volatile compound (TVOC) for environmental sensing applications.
+In our setup, the power-on and power-off thresholds are 4.04V and 2.9V respectively, determined by the datasheet when generating 1.8V.
+The low-voltage threshold is determined empirically as follows: (i) measure the time required for JIT checkpointing (2.57ms in our system, as shown in Table {\ref{table:overhead}}) using the MCU's internal timer (or an oscilloscope with GPIO signals); (ii) measure the voltage drop rate under maximum system load; (iii) compute the required voltage delta $\delta$ as the checkpointing time multiplied by the voltage drop rate; and (iv) obtain the low-voltage threshold as the sum of the power-off threshold, $\delta$, and safety margin.
+In our implementation, this yielded 3.0V; the 0.1V difference from the power-off provided sufficient energy buffer for JIT checkpointing throughout our experiments.
+The main processing board measures the capacitor voltage at runtime using the MCU's 12-bit internal ADC, which provides a resolution of $\approx$ 0.0015V per step given our voltage range and takes about 1$\mu$s per sample for conversion.